yetanotherco/yet-another-bridge/README.md

       make starknet-deploy
    ```

-   For Ethereum, the deployment process you will need:
+For Ethereum the deployment process you will need:

 3. Updated `.env` file: Please modify the variables with your Testnet account and your RPC provider.

    ```bash